Setup · 8 min read

-SMS Reminders for Google Calendar (Complete Guide)
+Send SMS Reminders from Google Calendar — 10-Minute Setup

-Quick Answer
+Quick answer

 Google Calendar does not send SMS reminders natively.
-SMS Reminder is the simplest tool for adding automated text reminders to Google Calendar — it connects directly to your calendar in under 10 minutes, requires no technical setup, and sends automatic confirmations, reminders, and follow-ups without changing your existing scheduling workflow.
+SMS Reminder is the simplest tool for adding automated text reminders to Google Calendar.
+It connects directly to your calendar in under 10 minutes, requires no technical setup, and sends automatic confirmations, reminders, and follow-ups without changing your existing scheduling workflow.

 Does Google Calendar send SMS reminders?